initbiz/cumuluscore-plugin/README.md

 <a name="introduction"></a>
 ## Introduction
 The plugin is a skeleton for building SaaS applications using OctoberCMS.
-Cumulus is alpha version so please do not use it in production but rather suggest features and solutions.

-Its main purpose is to help developers with creating modules embedded on CMS pages and manage permissions to frontend pages.
-To understand the concept go ahead and watch the video series here: <a href="http://cumulus.init.biz/videos">http://cumulus.init.biz/videos</a>
+Its main purpose is to help developers with managing permissions to frontend pages and boost the development of SaaS applications.

-The name origins from puffy clouds as it is used to build cloud-environment applications.

 <a name="howto"></a>
 ## How-to
-### Installation
-The plugin requires `RainLab.UserPlus` and extends its features.
-For more information check the first video here: <a href="http://cumulus.init.biz/videos"> http://cumulus.init.biz/videos</a>.

 ### Concept

+To fully understand the concept it is a good idea to watch the videos here: <a href="http://cumulus.init.biz/videos">http://cumulus.init.biz/videos</a>

-Working with pages in Cumulus is based on three levels of testing user privileges.
+Working with pages in Cumulus is based on three levels of testing user privileges:

-1. User is logged in (using mechanism from Rainlab.Users)
+1. User is logged in (using component from Rainlab.Users)
-1. User can access to company's page (using Cumulus Guard)
+1. User can access to cluster's page (using Cumulus Guard)
-1. Company has access to the module (using Module Guard)
+1. Cluster has access to the module (using Module Guard)

-The best approach is to create the following layouts:
+You can use the Guards on pages, but the best approach is to create the following layouts:
+* first one for public pages
-* one with session component from `RainLab.UserPlus`
+* second one with `Session` component from `RainLab.UserPlus` for all pages that requires a user to be signed in
-* second with above component and `CumulusGuard` component
+* third one with `Session` component and `CumulusGuard` component for all pages that requires a user to be signed in and to be assigned to a cluster
-* Third, 4th and so on with both above components and a `ModuleGuard` component.
+* Fourth, fifth and so on with `Session` component, `CumulusGuard` component and a `ModuleGuard` component for all pages that requires a user to be signed in, assigned to a cluster and the privilege for a cluster to access the module.

 ### Modules
 Cumulus is using modules to separate functionality and access for front-end users.
-Cumulus core provides managing privileges, companies and users while modules provide functionality.
-Modules are almost normal OctoberCMS plugins with extra functionality that helps communicating with Cumulus Core.
+Cumulus core provides managing privileges, clusters and users while modules provide functionality.
+Cumulus modules are normal OctoberCMS plugins with extra functionality that helps communicating with Cumulus Core.

 After installing Cumulus Core you can run command: